 - A bold patterned shower curtain obviously needs more pattern on the walls.
 I plan to use this stencil but in a subtle tone-on-tone way.
 I know I live 4 hours from the beach, but the coral is so pretty.
 It’s almost branch-like.

 - I love the look of pipe shelves and have been dying to make some for my house.

 - Some fun DIY cyanotype artwork will happen, plus some taxidermy butterfly art.

 - Green lower paneled walls beneath the stenciling.
 I knew that I wanted a dark color for paneling and I’m so glad that I thought of green.

 - We already installed the vanity.
 I wouldn’t buy it again, so I can’t recommend it.
 It’s a pain to install.

-- The tile is large and gray with pretty black stripes in it.
+- The tile is large and gray with pretty black stripes on it.
 It looks like menswear and I’m super in love with it.
-We also used it in our basement under the woodburning stove.
+We also used it in our basement under the wood-burning stove.

 - I’m considering a plaid rug.
 It needs to be washable though.
 This bathroom gets used a lot.

 - Paint by numbers are my favorite, so I want to do something with them in this bathroom.

 This makeover has me so excited!
 A big thanks to Linda at Calling It Home for hosting and organizing the One Room Challenge.
 I can’t wait to see all of the other amazing transformations.